Nguenda/Responsible-Machine-Learning/README.md

 3. **Partial Dependence:**
    - The provided template calculates partial dependence for each main effect feature of each model, enabling the analysis of feature behavior under each model.

-## Conclusion

-By following the instructions and conducting a thorough analysis of the ML models from Assignment 1, you will gain insights into their explanatory power, compare the models' differences, and calculate feature importance.
-This analysis will enable you to understand the behavior of the models and their performance in predicting the target variable.

-Happy analyzing!

 **This portfolio provides the following content for assignment 2:**

 1. [Group_3_Assignment_2.ipynb](https://github.com/arijlodhi/RML_Group3/blob/main/Group_3_Assignment_2.ipynb): This file is the code file for the project.
 Users can view and run the code through Jupyter Notebook.